K0986/freefire-discord-bot/README.md

 ## Features
 - Send likes to Free Fire profiles using the `!like` command
-- Beautiful embed messages with like count information
+- Beautiful embed messages with like count information and thumbnail images
 - Error handling and logging
 - Easy deployment on Railway